A Politically minded Youth Group had a meeting recently with Brian Lovig, the founder of Right for Canada:

 A – The Liberal Government of Canada has a globalist vision and is taking away our sovereignty.
 The Government gives billions and billions of Canada’s money to other Countries.
 The policy is for the redistribution of wealth from rich to poor countries under the supervision of the United Nations.
 They take our freedom, our money, and our spirit.

 Q – What is the solution in Canada?

 A – Vote for anyone but if you vote Liberal you hate your country.

 Q – Basically you are looking to overthrow the government?

 A – Hah.
 That’s a fun way to put it but I think we will stick with saying that we are going to replace the government.

-Q – Have you ever run for any public office or are you a politician?
+Q – Have you ever run for political office?

 Q – Why don’t you like politicians?